Understanding LADWP Electric Rates in 2023 | Solar.com

 What is the difference between Tier 1 and Tier 2 energy in LADWP?

 The tiers are based on household electricity consumption and temperature zones.
-For example, if you live in Zone 1, your first 700 kWh per bi-monthly billing cycle is charged at Tier 1 rates and your next 1,400 kWh are charged at Tier 2 rates.
+For example, if you live in Zone 1, your first 700 kWh per bi-monthly billing cycle are charged at Tier 1 rates and your next 1,400 kWh are charged at Tier 2 rates.

 If you surpass your Tier 1 and Tier 2 allotments (2,100 kWh for Zone 1) you are then charged Tier 3 rates, which were over 35 cents per kWh in summer 2023.